Frequently Asked Questions

 We also call our RTV Monitor search engine: RTV Search.

 Queries are compiled by using multiple search terms into one search string.
-This can be as specific as you want it.
+This can be as specific as you want.
 We have clear documentation about our query language which explains how different search terms can be compiled into one search string (i.e. a query).
 Let us know if you would like more information about this.

 Don’t have any experience with such a thing?
 No worries, our support team is ready to answer all your questions or setup the query for you.